Youth Soaring Camps

 Whether it’s a first flight or a chance to sharpen existing skills, campers learn, grow, and build confidence in the week they are at camp.

-While the focus is on making the student the best pilot he or she can be, other fun activities round out the experience.
-These include swimming and kayaking, informal sports (favorites include Frisbee, soccer and manhunt), a bonfire with s’mores and stargazing, and trips to offsite facilities such as the Burlington International Airport (BVT) Tower and Approach Control Facility and BETA Technologies when available.
+While the focus is on helping the student become the best pilot possible, other fun activities round out the experience.
+These include swimming and kayaking, informal sports (favorites include Frisbee, soccer and manhunt), bad movie & pizza night and a bonfire with s’mores and stargazing.